The Efficacy of Radiotherapy

 6. Benjamin, DJ.
 The efficacy of surgical treatment of breast cancer.
 Medical Hypotheses 1996; 47 (5): 389-97.

-7. Gyenes G, Rutqvist LE, Liedberg A, Fornander T. Long-term cardiac morbidity and mortality in a randomized trial of pre- and postoperative radiation therapy versus surgery alone in primary breast cancer.
+7. Gyenes G, Rutqvist LE, Liedberg A, Fornander T. Long-term cardiac morbidity and mortality in a randomised trial of pre- and postoperative radiation therapy versus surgery alone in primary breast cancer.
 Radiother Oncol 1998 (Aug); 48(2): 185-190.

 8. Colorectal Cancer Collaborative Group.
 Adjuvant radiotherapy for rectal cancer: a systematic overview of 8507 patients from 22 randomised trials.
 Lancet 2001; 358: 1291-304.